 If you own a website, it’s inevitable that at some point you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

-In addition to the step-by-step written tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

-How To Transfer Data Between Your Computer And Your Server
+How To Transfer Files Between Your Computer And Your Server

 - How to set up a Browser-based FTP client,